markus-wa/demoinfocs-golang/examples/README.md

 Here you can find a overview of examples on how to use demoinfocs-golang.

+:information_source: Example code may not be production ready - specifically error handling and such is done in a simplified way and should not be used in critical systems as-is.

 |Example|Description
 |-|-|
 |[heatmap](heatmap)|Creating a heatmap from positions where players fired shots from|